AasthaGoyal/TechChallengeApp/readme.md

 ## Deployement Steps - Tech Challenge

+1. Create a new SSH key that can be used for the EC2 instance

+ssh-keygen

-1. Run the Cloudformation command to create EC2 instance along with Postgress database
+2. Run the Cloudformation command to create EC2 instance along with Postgress database

  aws cloudformation create-stack --stack-name go-app-server-2 --template-body file://template.yaml --parameters ParameterKey=InstanceType,ParameterValue=t2.micro ParameterKey=KeyName,ParameterValue=tech-aws ParameterKey=SubnetId1,ParameterValue=subnet-97243fde ParameterKey=VpcId,ParameterValue=vpc-2bb1b74c ParameterKey=RdsUsername,ParameterValue=goAdmin_User ParameterKey=RdsPass,ParameterValue=goAdminPassword --tags Key=Name,Value="WebServer"

+Here you would need to change the value of "subnet", "key" and "vpc" from your aws account.
+Key would be the SSH key that was generated in the first step.

  2. Go to AWS > Cloudformation > Stacks to see the stack being generated and track progress.
 This would have generated an Ec2 instance with go and docker installed and an RDS Psotgress database